oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 ### get

-Retrieve a specific marketing activity record.
+The **get** action retrieves a specific marketing activity record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of marketing activity records.
+The **get_list** action retrieves a collection of marketing activity records.

-The list of records that will be returned, could be limited by filters.
+A list of the records to be returned is limited by filters.

 {@inheritdoc}

 ### create

-Create a new marketing activity record.
+The action creates a new marketing activity record.

-The created record is returned in the response.
+The created record is returned in response.

 {@inheritdoc}

 {@request:json_api}

 Example:

 `< /admin/api/marketingactivities>`